 Silvicultural treatments will re-create the variability of natural disturbance, both within and among stands, to allow the forest adapt to changing conditions.
 Multi-aged forests and variability in canopy conditions will promote canopy structure, tree growth and provide diverse wildlife habitat.

 Ecosystem management techniques will be applied including variable density thinning, variable retention harvesting to achieve complexity in County forests.
-Revenue generated annually from light thinning harvests is projected to cover the direct
+Revenue generated annually from light thinning harvests is projected to cover the direct and indirect costs of plan implementation and management.

 Kitsap County ForesterArno Bergstrom Phone: 360.620.8907Fax: 360.337.5385Email: ABergstr@co.kitsap.wa.us